Welcome to Revolving Door Press' Submittable page!

 - Curse with purpose and intention.

-We dissuade centering poems unless there is a specific, artistic reason.
+- We discourage centering poems unless there is a specific, artistic reason.

 Fiction & Creative Nonfiction Guidelines:

-The entire manuscript must total no more than 30 pages.
+- The entire manuscript must total no more than 30 pages, double-spaced.

 Hybrid Genre Submissions:

-If submitting a manuscript that includes more than one genre, only one submission is allowed.
+- If you would like to submit a hybrid manuscript only one submission is allowed.

 I HAVE QUESTIONS!